 Understanding how to bucket prospects into various stages of your sales cycle helps you deliver the right content to the right people at the right time.
 Defined by HubSpot as "inbound marketing," this methodology follows a more user-centric (vs. sales-centric) approach to build trust and give potential clients what they want, when they want it.

-Our most popular sales and marketing success kit, The MSP Sales Accelerator, helps you adopt the inbound model with getting started resources and 20+ customizable templates designed to move a contact toward a purchasing decision.
-Keep reading to learn about the four phases of inbound marketing and how you can use The MSP Sales Accelerator to drive higher marketing ROI, close more accounts and create stickier clients!
+Keep reading to learn about the four phases of inbound marketing and how you can drive higher marketing ROI, close more accounts and create stickier clients!

 Wouldn't it be ideal if leads came to you?
 When you adopt inbound marketing, they do!
 Dubbed "Attract," this first phase is how you extend your reach and turn total strangers into website visitors.
 Instead of forcing your sales team to cold-call leads, an inbound approach allows website to act like a magnet, drawing people in to learn more.
 If set up correctly, your website can help you reach new audiences and drum up interest in your MSP business.
 Let’s briefly explore how you can enhance your online presence to increase qualified website traffic.